Everything You Need for Your Home Birth - Baby Chick

 For obvious reasons.

 Their baby lotion and baby oil are also wonderful.
-The lotion is made of a moisturizing blend of gentle calendula-rich ingredients which comforts and soothes sensitive, delicate skin.
+The lotion is made of a moisturizing blend of gentle calendula-rich ingredients that comforts and soothes sensitive, delicate skin.
 The baby oil is made of a naturally effective grape seed baby oil blend infused with moisturizing organic calendula.
-It’s so safe, hospitals use it for infant massage on NICU babies!
+It’s so safe that hospitals use it for infant massage on NICU babies!
 It’s reassuring to know that Earth Mama is a brand that we can trust since they will only use the best ingredients.

-Luckily you don’t have to do the cleaning even though you are at home.
+Luckily you don’t have to do the cleaning even though you are giving birth at home.
 You just had a baby!
-Your midwife and the birth team will help keep things tidy and will clean up afterward.
+Your midwife and your birth team will help keep things tidy and will clean up afterward.
 Here is what you need for them to help do that:

 1. 1 box of trash bags